 St. Mark’s Episcopal Church Choir

-Choir Rehearsals will resume on Wednesday, September 5, 2018 at 7:00 p.m. in the church.
-The Sunday Choral Eucharist will resume on Sunday, September 16, 2018 at 10:00 a.m.
+Choir Rehearsals take place on Wednesday nights at 7:00 P.M. in the church.
 New choir members are always welcome.
 All you need do is bring your desire to sing and to help create something beautiful for God and for God’s people. . . and all the rest will be taken care of.
 You are guaranteed to be enriched by becoming a member of the choir, enriched by our music, by our fellowship, by our community.

 For additional information or if you have any questions please contact Fr.
 Ron Hayde, Director of Music, email@example.com